openid/fapi/fapi-2_0-security-profile.md

 The definition of the authorization server `jwks_uri` can be found in [@!RFC8414], while the definition of the client `jwks_uri` can be found in [@RFC7591].

-In addition, this profile
+In addition, any server providing a `jwks_uri` endpoint

-1. requires that `jwks_uri` endpoints shall be served over TLS;
+1. shall only serve the `jwks_uri` endpoint over TLS;
-1. recommends that JOSE headers for `x5u` and `jku` should not be used; and
+1. should not use the JOSE headers for `x5u` and `jku`; and
-1. recommends that the JWK set does not contain multiple keys with the same `kid`.
+1. should not serve a JWK set with multiple keys with the same `kid`.

 ## Duplicate key identifiers